yarocruz/eat-da-burger/README.md

 Eat Da Burger is a full stack web application that lets you add a burger and then devour it.
 It's just a prototype web app to showcase a basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) app.
 At the moment this app is just a CRU app.

-This app was built using the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) where an ORM file was used to make general purpose SQL queries that can later be reused and views folders for dynamic rendering of HTML.
+This app was built using the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) framework where an ORM file was used to make general purpose SQL queries that can later be reused and views folders for dynamic rendering of HTML.

 ## Technologies